Gynecology Congress 2019

-EurosciCon conference welcomes you all to its new event 7th International Meeting on Gynecology and Gynecologic Oncology which is going to take place in the mesmerizing city of London from June 20-21, 2019.
+EurosciCon conference welcomes you all to its new event 7th International Meeting on Gynecology and Gynecologic Oncology which is going to take place in the mesmerizing city of Sydney from September 09-10, 2019.

 Gynecology: Gynecology is the branch of medical science which deals with health of female reproductive organs (e.g. ovary, uterus, etc.) and the breasts.